Ecnomiohyla rabborum: Ecology and biology

-Females laid their eggs inside the water-filled tree holes, attached to the wood or bark just above the waterline.
-After laying their eggs, the females left while the males remained to guard them.
-Males may have mated more than once, and a single tree hole could contain an egg clutch of 60 to 200 eggs.
-The eggs would hatch into large tadpoles with dorsoventrally flattened bodies and short, blunt snouts.
-The eyes were situated on top and directed towards the sides.
-They were not visible when the tadpole was viewed from below.
-The nostrils were situated about two thirds of the way between the eyes and snout.
-The mouth was small and located at the bottom of the tip of the snout.
-Small papillae were present along the sides of the upper lip and along the entire margin of the lower lip.
-The beaks were robust and with small serrations.
-The spiracle opened on the middle of the left side of the body.
-The tail was slender with fins that did not extend to the body.
-The tadpoles were predominantly pale brown in color.
-At the time when the legs first appeared, they had a snout to vent length of roughly 25 to 27 mm.
-The tadpoles were so large and numerous that at times, there appeared to be more tadpoles than water in the tree holes.
+Females lay their eggs inside the water-filled tree holes, attached to the wood or bark just above the waterline.
+After laying their eggs, the females leave while the males remain to guard them.
+Males may mate more than once, and a single tree hole could contain an egg clutch of 60 to 200 eggs.
+The eggs hatch into large tadpoles with dorsoventrally flattened bodies and short, blunt snouts.
+The eyes are situated on top and directed towards the sides.
+They are not visible when the tadpole is viewed from below.
+The nostrils are situated about two thirds of the way between the eyes and snout.
+The mouth is small and located at the bottom of the tip of the snout.
+Small papillae are present along the sides of the upper lip and along the entire margin of the lower lip.
+The beaks are robust and with small serrations.
+The spiracle opens on the middle of the left side of the body.
+The tail is slender with fins that do not extend to the body.
+The tadpoles are predominantly pale brown in color.
+At the time when the legs first appear, they have a snout to vent length of roughly 25 to 27 mm.
+The tadpoles are so large and numerous that at times, there appear to be more tadpoles than water in the tree holes.

-E. rabborum was remarkable in that the males appeared to provide nutrition to the tadpoles directly.
-During the day, the males backed into the tadpole-filled water of the tree holes and remained in that half-submerged state until night.
-During this time, the tadpoles swam around them, rasping small pieces of skin from their fathers' backs and eating them.
+E. rabborum is remarkable in that the males appeared to provide nutrition to the tadpoles directly.
+During the day, the males back into the tadpole-filled water of the tree holes and remain in that half-submerged state until night.
+During this time, the tadpoles swim around them, rasping small pieces of skin from their fathers' backs and eating them.
 This was the first observed instance of any frog species doing this, though it was similar to the way some female caecilians feed their young.